Security and Privacy

 Security Best Practices

-As part of our ongoing commitment to data security and privacy, we require all Clever app account users to activate SSO or two-factor authentication (2FA) by June 30th, 2023.
+To prioritize data security and privacy, we require all Clever app account users to enable Single Sign-On (SSO) or Two-Factor Authentication (2FA) by June 30th, 2023.

 Login Options